JeremyWhiteDev/particle-sim-js-vs-wasm/README.md

 ### Hypothesis

 For a simple particle simulator application (not a full physics engine) I expect to see _no difference_ between WASM and JS.
-I believe that the sorts of computations I will be doing, will be
+I believe that the sorts of computations I will be doing, will be simple enough that the javascript engine that I use (V8) will be more than capable of running this logic.

 ### Results
 ...